Startr/WEB-Sage.Education/src/posts/blog/en/2025-02-21-intro-to-snap-procedural-music-creation-curriculum.md

 ## Lesson 0: Introduction to Snap!
 Programming

-**Objective:** Get comfortable with Snap!’s block-based programming.
-In this lesson, you will be introduced to the Start's Snap! programming platform and how to navigate around it.
-If you are already familiar with Snap!, feel free to skip to lesson #1.
+**Objective:** Welcome to Snap!
+In this lesson, we'll show you how to use the Startr Snap! platform and get started with block-based programming.
+Don't worry if you're new to programming - we'll take it one step at a time.

 **Activities:**

-1. **Create a Startr Snap Account:** Let's start by creating a [Startr Snap!]([https://snap.startr.cloud](https://snap.startr.cloud/)) account.
+1. 1. **Create a Startr Snap!
+Account** : Go to [Startr Snap!]([https://snap.startr.cloud](https://snap.startr.cloud/)) and sign up for an account.
+It's easy:
-	- Clicking the Join button (top right corner) and enter the needed information to Sign Up!
+    - Click the **Join** button in the top right corner.
+    - Fill in the required information to create your account.
-	- If you already have an Startr Snap! account, click on the Login button instead.
+    - If you already have an account, click the **Login** button instead.
-	- If you are not ready to make an account, you can always click on the Run Snap! button (top left) and just start coding.
-While your work wont be saved on the Startr Snap! cloud site, you can always save your work to your computer.
+    - Not ready to create an account?
+You can still start coding by clicking the **Run Snap!** button in the top left corner.
+Keep in mind that your work won't be saved online, but you can always save it to your computer.

-2. **Orient Yourself in the Snap!
-Workspace:** Because Snap! is a block-based programming language, blocks of code are dragged and snapped together.
+2. **Explore the Startr Snap!
+Workspace**: Snap! is a block-based programming language, which means you build scripts by dragging and snapping blocks together.
+Let's dive in and see how it works!
-	- Grab a **`Move 10 Steps`** block from the Code Block Palette on the left-hand side of the screen and drag it to the Script Area in the middle of the screen.
+	- **Drag a Block**: Grab the **`Move 10 Steps`** block from the **Code Block Palette** on the left-hand side of the screen and drag it to the **Script Area** in the middle of the screen.
-	- Grab another block, like the **`turn clockwise 15 degrees`** block, and snap it together with the first block.
-This is now a code script.
+	- **Add Another Block**: Choose another block, like the **`turn clockwise 15 degrees`** block, and snap it  to the first block.
+Now you have a script!
-	- Clicking a group of code blocks causes the script to run.
-In this case, you should see your arrow on the Stage (located on the top right side of your screen) will move and rotate.
+	-  **Run Your Script** : Click the group of blocks to make the script happen.
+Look at the **Stage** (top right corner of your screen) and you'll see the arrow move and turn.
+Click the script again to make it repeat.

-3. **Explore the Snap!
-Menus:** There are several menus that can be accessed in the top left-hand corner of the Snap! screen.
+3. **Discover the Snap!
+Menus:** In the top left corner of the Snap! screen, you'll find several menus that can help you navigate and customize your experience.
+Let's explore them:
-	- The Start.Snap! icon in the top left-hand corner can be used to access the Snap! reference manual, the Berkeley Snap website, and the Github source code.
+	-  **Start.Snap!
+Icon** : Click the Start.Snap! icon to access the Snap! reference manual, the Berkeley Snap website, and the Github source code.
+These resources are perfect for learning more about Snap! and its community.
-	- Next, explore the File icon.
-Take notice particularily of the Save button and the Libraries options.
-We will be using these later in our lessons.
-If you click on the Librairies option, what do you see?
-For fun, click on one of those Libraries and read what they do.
-For now, don't import anything yet.
-We will do that with TuneScope in a future lesson.
+	-  **File Menu** : Click the File icon to find options like **Save** , **Open** , and **Libraries** .
+We'll be using these features later in our lessons.
+Take a look at the Libraries options and click on one to learn more about what it does.
+Don't import anything just yet - we'll do that later with **TuneScope**.
-	- The next icon we will explore is the Cloud icon.
-Here, you can log into your account, if have not already.
-Having an accounts allows you to save your work online.
+	- **Cloud Icon** : Use the Cloud icon to log into your account or create one if you haven't yet.
+Having an account allows you to save your work online and access it from anywhere.
-	- Up next is the Gear icon.
-In there, you can change the language settings, select to make your blocks bigger so that it is easier to read and move around, and many other functions.
-There are also many options in there.
-While you're exploring this drop down, make sure your JavaScript Extensions is enabled.
-We need those to add musical features and functionalities. #todo (check if this is right)
+	- **Gear Icon (Settings)** : Click the Gear icon to access a range of settings and options.
+You can change the language, make the blocks larger for easier reading, and more.
+While you're here, make sure to enable **JavaScript Extensions** .
+This is necessary for adding musical features and functionalities to your projects.

-4. **Explore the Snap! icon:** On the top-right side of the screen we have some useful icons for you to explore.
+4. **Explore the Snap! icon:** On the top-right side of the screen, you'll find a set of useful icons to help you navigate and control your Snap! experience.
+Let's explore them:
-	- Notice the Footsteps icon.
-When clicked, it turns green.
-When you have a code script, each block will be highlighted as it is played.
-If you still have your code blocks from earlier, try this out.
+	-  **Footsteps Icon** : Click the Footsteps icon to turn it green.
+With a code script, each block will be highlighted as it's played.
+Try it out with your code blocks from earlier.
-	- Notice how you can see the code block steps in-action.
-There's a toggle to the right of the footsteps that allows you to change the speed at which the scripts runs (left side slower, and right side faster). #todo (check if this is right).
+	- **Speed Control** : Notice the toggle to the right of the Footsteps icon.
+This allows you to adjust the speed of your script.
+Move it to the left to slow down or to the right to speed up.
-	- The next icon is a grey rectangle within a white rectangle.
-Go ahead and click that icon and see what happens.
-Also click the one beside it with diagonal arrows.
-Notice how the size of the stage changes?
+	- **Stage Size Icons** : Click the grey rectangle within a white rectangle icon to change the stage size.
+The icon with diagonal arrows beside it also controls the stage size.
+Experiment with these icons to see how they work.
-	- The next three buttons (the green flag, yellow pause button, and red stop sign) control the code scripts.
-Right now, these buttons do nothing because we don't have any code using a green flag in our script area to run.
-Let's take a moment to add one:
+	- **Script Control Buttons** : The next three buttons - the green flag, yellow pause button, and red stop sign - control your code scripts.
+However, they won't work yet because we need to add a **`when (green flag) clicked`** block to our script.
+Let's do that:
-		- In the code block palette, select the gold coloured Control tab.
+	    - Go to the Code Block Palette and select the gold-colored **Control** tab.
-		- Grab and drag the **`when (green flag) clicked`** block and snap it to the top of your code script.
+	    - Drag the **`when (green flag) clicked`** block and snap it to the top of your code script.
-		- Now, click the green flag icon and see your code in action!
+	    - Click the **green flag icon** to see your code in action!

-In this brief introduction to Snap! you learned how to orient yourself around the block-based coding program.
-Now that you have a general knowledge of where things are, let's get started coding some music blocks!
+	-  **Saving and Opening Code** : Before we finish, let's practice saving and opening our code.
+This is an essential skill, especially when working with web versions of Snap! that don't autosave.
+We'll show you how to do this in the next steps.

+**You're Ready to Roll!**
+Congratulations!
+You've completed the introductory tour of Snap!.
+You now know where to find the main features and tools.
+It's time to put your new skills to the test and start creating something amazing.
+Let's dive into the world of music coding and explore the exciting possibilities of Snap!'s music sound blocks!

 ## Lesson 1: Snap!
 Sound Basics
 **Objective:** Explore Snap!’s sound blocks and create simple melodies.
 You will learn how to play notes and control their pitch.
 This is the first step toward making music with code.